zapabug/Madstr.tv/docs/setup_auth_settings.md

 *   **Step 3.5: Settings Modal Wallet UI (`SettingsModal.tsx`)**
     *   **Thought Process:** Display wallet info and deposit instructions clearly.
     *   **Implementation:**
-        *   Add a "Wallet" section (visible when `auth.isLoggedIn`).
+        *   Add a "Wallet Settings" section (visible when `auth.isLoggedIn`).
+Place this section near the top, after the initial balance display.
-        *   Display TV's Identity: `auth.currentUserNpub`.
-        *   Display Balance: `wallet.currentBalanceSats` sats.
+        *   Inside Wallet Settings:
             *   Display Instructions: "Deposit Instructions: Send a Cashu token (e.g., `cashuA...`) in an encrypted Nostr DM to the TV npub displayed above.
 Your balance will update automatically."
-        *   Display Wallet Error: Show `wallet.walletError` if present.
-        *   Display Loading State: Indicate if `isListeningForDeposits` is active or if deposit processing is happening.
-        *   *(Optional)* Add button to manually check DMs (if real-time listener is unreliable).
-        *   *(Optional)* Add setting to configure the `configuredMintUrl` for the TV's internal wallet.
+            *   Add setting to configure the `configuredMintUrl` for the TV's internal wallet (with Save button).
+            *   Display recommended mints and a Deposit QR code (TV's npub).
             *   **Add prominent security warning text about storing funds in the browser.**
+            *   Include a "More Options" button (currently placeholder).
+        *   Wallet Balance is displayed separately at the top when logged in.
+        *   Display Wallet Error: Show `wallet.walletError` if present (logic might be inside Wallet Settings section or globally).
+        *   *(Removed)* Loading State for deposit listener is not explicitly shown in this section.

 *   **Step 3.6: `useAuth` Enhancements**
     *   **Thought Process:** Need robust DM encryption/decryption helpers.